The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 For the deeper apostille and legalisation rules, see our apostille guide.

-Refusals are rare — fewer than 1 in 200 applications in our experience.
+Refusals are uncommon.
 The handful of legitimate refusal grounds:

 • Documents indicate one partner is not legally single — typically a partner who didn't realise an old divorce wasn't fully finalised in their home jurisdiction.